mmn80/feed-reader/src/FeedReader/DB_info.md

 The transaction is written in the log at the end, and contains the updated DID list.
 Only this step is under lock.

-While the record data is asynchronously written by the Update Manager, other transactions can check the DID list of pending transactions and abort themselves in case of conflict.
+While the record data is asynchronously written by the Update Manager, other transactions can check the DID list of pending & completed transactions and abort themselves in case of conflict.

 Read queries target a specific version, `TID <= tid`, and are not blocked by writes.
 Nevertheless, actual file access is under lock.